 Use of Debt

 Following up on the interest rate discussion above, low-interest rates reward borrowers and punish savers.
 Being debt-free and having savings are the foundation of a stable financial household.
 Low-interest rates hurt that.
 They encourage borrowing and discourage savings.

 As interest rates stay low, you will need to control your use of debt.
 Avoid buying into the “zero-interest” department store offers.
-Zero-interest for 90 days or 18 months on a few hundred to a couple of thousand dollars is not worth the time.
+Zero interest for 90 days or 18 months on a few hundred to a couple thousand dollars is not worth the time.
 Instead, using long-term secured debt to allow you to be invested can be a good strategy.

 Examples could include investing in your 401k instead of paying down your mortgage or student loans.
-Secured loans with a low-interest rate and are for a term of ten years, or more may be worth carrying instead of paying off AS LONG AS you invest what you would have put toward the loan.
+Secured loans with a low-interest rate and for ten years or more may be worth carrying instead of paying off AS LONG AS you invest what you would have put toward the loan.

 A Very Important Stipulation

-The truth is, many of the differences between what will happen under either candidate will be minor.
+The truth is, many differences between what will happen under either candidate will be minor.
 Both would be limited by the other party controlling at least one of the legislative houses and past policies.
 Both candidates would achieve very similar policy changes.
-There’s very little a president can actually do without congress acting first.
+There’s very little a president can actually do without Congress acting first.